lindelwa122/Hacktoberfest-Introduction-To-Programming/README.md

 <img src="assets/images/hacktoberfest-1.png" alt="Logo" style="width: 100%">

+#### Learning programming through problem-solving.

+***What is programming and what do programmers do?*** Programming is the process of telling a computer how to solve a certain problem.
+Programming is all about problem-solving and programmers spend most of their time solving problems.

+Most beginners make the mistake of thinking programming is about languages.
+They spend most of their time struggling with what language to pick.
+But the truth is languages are just tools and once you learn one it is easy to learn another.

+Here, we are going to teach you the most important skill, problem-solving, with hands-on practice exercises and if you complete just 4 exercises you will get a digital reward from Digital Ocean.
+Read more about rewards [here](https://hacktoberfest.com/).

 ## How to participate

 *Tip: To see where to click, look at the blue circles or pointer cursor*